kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 └── STYLEGUIDE.md
 {% endprism %}

 * the `--gitignore` option downloads a `.gitignore` file from `source-spa` to the root folder by default.
-But if the `--wordpress` option is passed, `.gitignore` will be WordPress-specific and downloaded from the `source-wordpress` folder in the `kdz` repo.
+But if the `--wordpress` option is passed, `.gitignore` will be WordPress-specific and downloaded from `source-wordpress`.

 * the `--less` option downloads LESS files from `source-spa` to `css-build` and `css-build/imports` by default.
-But if the `--wordpress` option is passed, the LESS files will be WordPress-specific and downloaded from the `source-wordpress` folder.
+But if the `--wordpress` option is passed, the LESS files will be WordPress-specific and downloaded from `source-wordpress`.
 As mentioned, the `.less` files are named based on Bootstrap-defined media queries so the final build would look like this:

 {% prism markup %}
 css-build